We are pleased to be moving forward with our projects:

 The township is working on the plan for building site abatement, temporary work spaces for Victoria Police and Esquimalt Fire Department staff as well as building construction plans.
 Learn more.

 Esquimalt Gorge Park

-The contract for construction was awarded in August, 2020 with construction beginning mid-September.
-The project is currently on time and on budget; it should be complete by winter 2021.
+The contract for construction was awarded in August, 2020 with construction undeway since mid-September, 2020.
+The project is expected to be complete by early 2022.

 As part of the construction, there will be limited access to the main parking lot and minimal parking to allow room for crews and equipment.

 Residents can access the park via Sioux Place and park near the access road.
 Drivers are asked to respect all local parking regulations.

 After adjustments were made to the design concepts based on public feedback and Committee direction, a revamped plan went to Council on November 18, 2019.
 To see the full designs in addition to the adjusted site plan, please review the October 22 meeting materials.
 The Committee of the Whole reviewed the engagement report and design concepts on October 22, 2019.

 Prior steps in the McLoughlin Amenity Funds project

 After undertaking two rounds of public engagement, we were able to use the resulting community feedback to create a list of themed projects to consider for funding.
 At a high level, project ideas had to benefit the entire community; meet diverse community needs; achieve multiple purposes and uses; support healthy lifestyle choices and connect people to each other and the natural environment.